 Michelle K. Garvey

 Michelle K. Garvey joined the board in 2015 and currently serves on and chairs the Audit Committee.

 Michelle has spent the majority of her career leading technology organizations for various retail and wholesale companies, with an emphasis on transformation and performance improvement.
 She has been recognized nationally for her innovation and contributions, and is a member of the CIO Hall of Fame and was named a “top women in retail tech,” among other honors.
 She is currently serving as a Senior Advisor at Alvarez and Marsal Consumer and Retail Consulting Group.
 Previously, Michelle has held CIO and other leadership roles in companies including J Crew, Ann Inc., Warnaco, Brooks Brothers, and Crate and Barrel.
 She started her career in information technology consulting with Arthur Andersen, serving clients in varied industries including banking, health care, transportation, utilities, and insurance.

 Ms. Garvey holds a BS in Civil Engineering and an MBA in Finance from Cornell University in Ithaca, New York.
 She and her family live in Norwalk, CT.

-Carolyn attended the University of Puerto Rico in Rio Piedras, Puerto Rico, holds a Bachelor’s Degree (Political Science) from the University of Bridgeport and an Interior Design Certificate from Fairfield University.
-She lives in Bridgeport with her husband, Jeffrey.
+Carolyn attended the University of Puerto Rico in Rio Piedras, Puerto Rico and holds a bachelor’s degree (Political Science) from the University of Bridgeport.

 Joel Z. Green, Chair of Governance Committee